PipedreamHQ/pipedream/docs/docs/components/api/README.md

 **`return $.flow.exit`**

 `return $.flow.exit` terminates the entire workflow.
-It accepts a single argument: a string that tells the workflow why the action ended execution, which is displayed in the Pipedream UI.
+It accepts a single argument: a string that tells the workflow why the workflow terminated, which is displayed in the Pipedream UI.

 ```javascript
 async run({ $ }) {